FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 (1x = equal to the EPS overlay)

-Measuring the AL of most unknown ferrites with a dipper (or MFJ device or RF-Analyst) gives NONSENSE results!
+Measuring the AL of most unknown ferrites with a dipper (or MFJ device or RF-Analyst) gives due to too high frequencies and/or a too low parallel capacitance NONSENSE results!

 See article in Elektor written by PE1ABR for more background information about direct AL readout.
-Also published in the UK (and Germany, France, the Netherlands, etc.).
+Published in the UK (and Germany, France, the Netherlands, etc.).

-To reduce parasitic toroid and C effects a first measurement with at least 1 to 2 nF (1%) in parallel is OK.
-Otherwise the resonant frequency is too high.
+To reduce parasitic toroid and C effects a first measurement with at least 10 nF (<1%) in parallel is OK.
+Otherwise the resonant frequency is far too high.

-A second (additional) measure, for material with a relative high AL value (above 2000 - 3500), is a second measure with 10 nF (1%) in parallel.
+A second (additional) measure, for material with a relative high AL value (above 2000 - 3500), is a second measure with 100nF, 1uF or 10uF (<1%) in parallel.
 The values for AL shouldn't differ too much, although the Q mostly is more advantageous.
 The used capacitor values should be verified on a RCL bridge or aiding-oscillator circuit.
-Also keep in mind to add the scope probe capacitance!!
+Also keep in mind to add the scope probe capacitance if measuring with 10nF or lower!!
 See further down.

-Another measurement can be added for higher AL material: for a better "total" view test it also with 25 windings and the same 1 nF capacitor.
-With or a 10x bigger C and/or a larger winding number you get more "down" to the smoother part of the AL (or better : mu) curve, see the top picture for an overview.
-Some ferrites (high AL) or mains filter toroids can better be measured with even a larger capacitor than 10 nF, f.i. a 100 nF is OK.
-You are measuring pure low frequency (LF = audio range) than.
+Another measurement can be added for higher AL material: for a better "total" view test it also with 25 windings and the same capacitor.
+With a 10x bigger C and/or a larger winding number you get more "down" to the smoother part of the AL (or better : mu) curve, see the top picture for an overview.

 Very low capacitance values (under 1 nF) gives more unwanted parasitic effects and make the measurement completely unusable.